Click here for free article about singing in tune for choirs and music classes called

 Additional reasons for teaching Nursery Rhymes are many and varied.
 They include being:

-• they can be sung at school, at home with family members and friends – or alone because of the enjoyment to enjoy the pleasure they provide
+- they can be sung at school, at home with family members and friends or alone because of the enjoyment and the pleasure they provide